 There are currently three haunted paintings and two haunted statues which are known to exist in a 'haunted' form: the Graceful Painting, the Scary Painting, the Wistful Painting, the Ancient Statue and the Informative Statue.

 These haunted artworks will magically change their appearance at a certain time of day (usually in the morning or evening).
 We'll update this guide if more haunted fakes come to light, and you can find more information on their spooky properties in the list below...

 Crazy Redd Fake Paintings Complete List

 Note: THE FAKE ARTWORKS IN NEW HORIZONS ARE DIFFERENT FROM THE FAKES IN ANIMAL CROSSING: NEW LEAF!
-The available paintings and statues seem to be broadly the same, but the old information won't help you pick out a fake in New Horizons, so be careful!
+Many of the same paintings and statues appear, but the old information won't help you pick out a fake in New Horizons, so be careful!

 There are 30 paintings to collect in Animal Crossing: New Horizons:

 - Academic Painting (Vitruvian Man - Leonardo Da Vinci): The fake Academic Painting has tea or coffee mug stains in the top right corner.

 - Amazing Painting (The Night Watch - Rembrandt): The fake Amazing Painting removes the hat from the figure in black in the centre of the painting.